CascadeSTEAM/cascadesteam.github.io/donate.md

 We have four methods to accept your donation: Check, [PayPal Giving Fund](https://www.paypal.com/fundraiser/charity/5056769), [PayPal](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C), or [Venmo](https://account.venmo.com/charity/donate?charity=3993349652481532884).

-Note: Check and PayPal Giving Fund provide the full amount of your donation, however PayPal Giving Fund may take up to 45 days to process.
-PayPal and Venmo charge a discounted processing fee for nonprofits and include a mechanism for you to optionally cover this fee.
-Checks may be made payable to ”Cascade STEAM” with "Donation" memo and mailed to “104 W. Magnolia St \#2551, Bellingham, WA 98225”.
+Note: Check may be made payable to ”Cascade STEAM” with "Donation" memo and mailed to “104 W. Magnolia St \#2551, Bellingham, WA 98225”.
+Check and PayPal Giving Fund provide the full amount of your donation, however PayPal Giving Fund may take up to 45 days to process.
+PayPal and Venmo charge a discounted processing fee for nonprofits.
+PayPal provides a mechanism for you to optionally cover this fee.
+PayPal also provides a subscription option for you to automatically donate monthly or yearly.

 As always: THANK YOU FOR YOUR SUPPORT\!